rewiring-nz/solar-estimates/src/README.md

 `linke.py` - interpolation function for monthly Linke turbidity values which are used as part of the r.sun algorithm.

+`stats.py` - creates a GeoPackage and optional CSV file of solar irradiance statistics for each building polygon.

 Not yet implemented/added:
 - dynamic loading of DSM data from LINZ (see: https://github.com/linz/elevation/blob/master/docs/usage.md)
 - output of final results